-The great fire of Rome breaks out and destroys much of the city on this day in the year 64.
+The great fire of Rome breaks out and destroys much of the city beginning on July 18 in the year 64.
 Despite the well-known stories, there is no evidence that the Roman emperor, Nero, either started the fire or played the fiddle while it burned.
 Still, he did use the disaster to further his political agenda.

 The fire began in the slums of a district south of the legendary Palatine Hill.
 The area’s homes burned very quickly and the fire spread north, fueled by high winds.
 During the chaos of the fire, there were reports of heavy looting.
 The fire ended up raging out of control for nearly three days.
 Three of Rome’s 14 districts were completely wiped out; only four were untouched by the tremendous conflagration.
 Hundreds of people died in the fire and many thousands were left homeless.